 - chocolate chips

-- Fancy stuff like crushed peppermint ONLY when you need a holiday themed treat but still really just want– brownies.
+- Fancy stuff like crushed peppermint ONLY when you need a holiday themed treat but still really just want– homemade brownies.

 What to make them for: